 Home

-The Small Cycladic Islands Project operates under the overall direction of Demetrios Athanasoulis (Director of the Ephorate of Antiquities of the Cyclades), and is co-directed by Alex Knodell (Associate Professor of Classics, Carleton College) and Zarko Tankosic (Project Leader at the Center for Early Sapiens Behavior, University of Bergen).
-We thank the institutions and individuals who have supported the project (see Team page of this site), as well as the communities of Paros, Antiparos, Kythnos, Sifnos, Syros, Kimolos, Andros, Tinos, Mykonos, and Amorgos for their warm hospitality.
-We are grateful for the funding and other support of the US National Science Foundation, the Loeb Classical Library Foundation, the Archaeological Institute of America and the National Endowment for the Humanities (AIA-NEH Grant for Archaeological Research), Carleton College (especially a Mellon Public Works Grant, the Humanities Center, the Towsley Fund, and the Dean of the College Office), the Afentakeio Foundation, the Institute for Aegean Prehistory, and the Norwegian Institute at Athens.
+The Small Cycladic Islands Project operates under the overall direction of Demetrios Athanasoulis (Director of the Ephorate of Antiquities of the Cyclades), and is co-directed by Alex Knodell (Professor of Classics, Carleton College) and Zarko Tankosic (Project Leader at the Center for Early Sapiens Behavior, University of Bergen).
+We thank the institutions and individuals who have supported the project (see Team page of this site), as well as the communities of Paros, Antiparos, Kythnos, Sifnos, Syros, Kimolos, Andros, Tinos, Mykonos, Amorgos, Santorini, Anafi, Folegandros, and Naxos for their warm hospitality.
+We are grateful for the funding and other support of the US National Science Foundation, the Loeb Classical Library Foundation, the Archaeological Institute of America and the National Endowment for the Humanities (AIA-NEH Grant for Archaeological Research), the Rust Family Foundation, Carleton College (especially a Mellon Public Works Grant, the Humanities Center, the Towsley Fund, and the Dean of the College Office), the Afentakeio Foundation, the Institute for Aegean Prehistory, the Ephorate of Antiquities of the Cyclades, the Municipality of Santorini, and the Norwegian Institute at Athens.

 All text, images, and other media on this and associated pages ©️2019-2024 by the Small Cycladic Islands Project.